SPADE-IITJ/streaming-heterogenous-sampling/README.md

 # streaming-heterogenous-sampling

-Programs corresponding to the work "Efficient Parallel Algorithms for Dynamic Percolation Centrality"
+Programs corresponding to the work "SMaSH: Streaming MST with Sampling on Heterogeneous Systems".